davisgamedev/homepage/md-content/audio/autocomposer.md

-# Processing Autocomposer
+# Java Processing Autocomposer
-## an experminent in procedural composition
+## An Experminent in Procedural Composition